manuel-serrano/icfp2024-talk/README.md

 npm run slides
 ```

-For giving the talk version
+For giving the actual talk (disabling the screen blanker).

 ```
 npm run talk